Spin-wave Talbot effect in thin ferromagnetic film: Abstract

 \section{Abstract}

-The Talbot effect has been known in optics since XIX century and found various technological applications.
-In this paper, we demonstrate with the help of micromagnetic simulations this self-imaging phenomenon for spin waves propagating in a thin ferromagnetic film magnetized out-of-plane.
+The Talbot effect has been known in linear optics since XIX century and found various technological applications.
+In this paper, with the help of micromagnetic simulations, we demonstrate the self-imaging phenomenon for spin waves in a thin, out-of-plane and in-plane magnetized ferromagnetic film, whose propagation is described by Landau–Lifshitz nonlinear equation.
 We show that the main features of the obtained Talbot carpets for spin waves can be described, to a large extent, by the approximate analytical formulas yielded by the general analysis of the wave phenomena.
 Our results indicate a route to a feasible experimental realisation of the Talbot effect at low and high frequencies and offer interesting effects and possible applications in magnonics.